robert/robert.github.com/_posts/2014-12-08-fun-with-your-friends-facebook-and-tinder-session-tokens.md

 ---
-title: Fun with your friend's Facebook sessions
+title: Fun with your friend's Facebook and Tinder session tokens
 layout: post
+redirect_from:
+  - /2014/12/08/fun-with-your-friends-facebook-sessions/
 ---
 <h3>The Setup</h3>